Ariselu Recipe, How to Make Ariselu Recipe, Kajjaya Recipe, Athirasam

 - Once you get the thick consistency of jaggery, add til, cardamom powder and powdered rice.

 - Stir constantly and make sure you don’t get balls formed.
 Once it is done, let it cool.

 - On other hand heat oil in a kadai.

 - Make balls and press on a polythene sheet into your desired shape.

-- Deep fry ariselu such that oil oozes out from it and are golden brown in colour.
+- Deep fry Ariselu Recipe such that oil oozes out from it and are golden brown in color.

 - Once done, transfer to a skillet and drain excess oil and later put them on a paper.